 If you're planning a themed party, make sure it's a winner by hiring a decorator who specialises in themed events.
 If you're doing the decorating yourself, visit specialist prop hire outlets to source amazing items that reinforce your theme.
 Costume hire outlets, second-hand and Asian import shops, party supply stores and liquidation centres are good places to source themed elements.

 Carry your theme through

-Once you have decided on your first priorities with decorating for your theme, the smaller decisions such as the bomboniere and table centrepieces will fall easily into place.
+Once you have decided on your first priorities with decorating for your wedding themes, the smaller decisions such as the bomboniere and table centrepieces will fall easily into place.
 Before you finalise any aspect of your wedding, ask yourself "Does this promote my theme or detract from it?"
 If in doubt, leave it out!
 Another thing to avoid is adding too many uneccessary decorations simply because they fit with your theme.
 You want things to look simple and uncluttered.

 "¨Ideas for wedding themes

 Themed weddings have become hugely popular in the last couple of years.
 A well thought out and executed theme creates a vibrant party atmosphere, helping everyone get into the mood.

 Any time of year can be the inspiration for a fantastic wedding theme."¨With a few simple touches you can take your cue from nature and create elegant bliss.

 - Pastel colours (soft pink, lilac, mauve, lemon, mint green, baby blue)

 - A garden in bloom

 - Bright, bold colours (fuchsia pink, orange, emerald green, sea blue)